The Asana integration support data write back. You can enable this in the Integration settings.

-To integrate Hubstaff with your Asana account, you’ll need to grant access through oAuth.
-(You will be asked if you want to allow this in a window like the one below)
+To integrate Hubstaff with your Asana account, you need to grant access through oAuth.
+(You will be asked if you want to allow access), click Allow.

 You will see the Asana tasks if you click on the project that you have mapped in the previous step.
 You are still able to track time directly on Hubstaff projects without selecting Asana tasks, but you are able to directly track them against Asana tasks.

 Our Asana integration allows you to have one single task nested in multiple projects at the same time, and have it show up on the assignee’s desktop app.

 Tasks might not sync right away and can take approximately 5 minutes to populate after linking your team.
 Also, please keep in mind that each time you add a new project or user to your project management tool, the integration needs be refreshed in Hubstaff for those changes to take effect, then link those accordingly.

 Currently, when you add a new project in the project management third-party provider, you need to access the integrations page in Hubstaff > refresh the projects list > link the new project > assign team members to the Hubstaff project that’s linked to the newly added project.

 Asana subtasks are supported in which subtasks show up as regular tasks in the desktop app and they must still be assigned to the user for them to show up (e.g. it won’t show up on the desktop app if only the parent task is assigned, which matches the Asana web site behavior).

 This integration supports logging time back to the integration as comments.
 To learn more, click here.

 Tasks can be completed outside of Hubstaff in the project management tool to have the time synced as well.